Community sovereign AI compute

 On the geopolitical risk of renting your thinking from abroad, and what a small collective can do about it

-It turns out that I’m writing a series of posts about practical community infrastructure building.
+It turns out I’m writing a series of posts about practical community infrastructure building.

 This is the second one.
 In a previous post I sketched out a case for neo-friendly societies—small mutual aid groups that hedge against state decay by pooling resources and investing counter-cyclically.
-I wrote that because it seems unwise to bank on the state in Australia taking a proactive approach to the oncoming global risks.
-What can we do to prepare for the future, if we can’t rely on the government to do it for us?
+I wrote that because it seems unwise to bank on the Australian state taking a proactive approach to the oncoming global risks.
+What can we, as small collectives, do to prepare for the future if we don’t want to wait on the government to do it for us?

-Here I want to talk about a specific asset that a small collective might want to own: a computer that can do intellectual work for us.
+Here I talk about a specific asset that a small collective might want to own: a computer that can do intellectual work for us.

 By which I mean: a machine that can run something like the class of AI models that currently power the tools many of us are starting to depend on for work—coding assistants, research tools, document drafters, agentic workflows.
 The kind of thing that, right now, we rent by the token from a company in San Francisco, or increasingly, from a company in Hangzhou.

 This is the scenario that sovereign compute hedges against.
-Not the most likely future, but not an absurd one either—and the insurance premium is pretty modest.
+I do not promise it is the most likely future, but nor does it seem absurd.

 1 The problem with renting our cognition

-This as stopped being hypothetical in early 2026, when the Pentagon demanded that Anthropic grant the military unrestricted access to Claude for “all lawful uses.”
-When Anthropic’s CEO refused—insisting on two conditions, no autonomous weapons and no mass domestic surveillance—the Trump administration designated Anthropic a “supply chain risk to national security”, a label previously reserved for firms subject to adversarial foreign influence, like Huawei.
+In early 2026 the Pentagon demanded that Anthropic grant the military unrestricted access to Claude for “all lawful uses”.
+When Anthropic’s CEO refused — insisting on two conditions, no autonomous weapons and no mass domestic surveillance — the Trump administration designated Anthropic a “supply chain risk to national security”, a label previously reserved for firms subject to adversarial foreign influence, like Huawei.
 The company’s $200M Pentagon contract was terminated; Anthropic filed federal lawsuits alleging illegal retaliation.
-It seems that we have a clear warning shot here.
-American AI companies operate under intense pressure from their own government, and that pressure can reshape what their products do and who can use them with very little warning.

-The Chinese open-weight models—Qwen, DeepSeek—have their own version of this problem.
+The Chinese open-weight models — Qwen, DeepSeek — have their own version of this.
 They ship with CCP-aligned guardrails baked in at the alignment stage: hard refusals on Taiwan, Tiananmen, Xinjiang, plus subtler framing biases that shift depending on the language we prompt in.
-(These are fixable, especially if we own the hardware—more on that below.)
+(These are fixable if we own the hardware — more on that below.)

 The war in Iran has demonstrated that AI data centres are now military targets.
-Iran struck Amazon-owned data centres in the UAE and Bahrain, citing their role in supporting US military operations—operations that themselves relied on AI systems including Claude to plan airstrikes at a pace no human planning process could match.
-The infrastructure we depend on for coding assistants and document drafters turns out to be the same infrastructure being used to prosecute wars.
+Iran struck Amazon-owned data centres in the UAE and Bahrain, citing their role in supporting US military operations — operations that themselves relied on AI systems including Claude to plan airstrikes at a pace no human planning process could match.
+The infrastructure we depend on for coding assistants and document drafters is the same infrastructure being used to prosecute wars.

-The connectivity is fragile too.
-Australia’s international internet runs through roughly 18 submarine cables landing at a handful of points in Perth and Sydney—cables that are increasingly being sabotaged in the Baltic, the Red Sea, and the Taiwan Strait.
+That makes it a great target in wars.
+Connectivity is fragile.
+Australia’s international internet runs through roughly 18 submarine cables landing at a handful of points in Perth and Sydney — cables that are increasingly being sabotaged in the Baltic, the Red Sea, and the Taiwan Strait.
 ASPI has called this Australia’s digital Achilles’ heel.
-Satellite internet is not a fallback we control: Starlink is a US private company with deep military ties and no accountability to foreign governments—during the Ukraine war, one man’s decision about Starlink access altered the tactical balance on an active battlefield.
+Satellite internet is not a fallback we control: Starlink is a US private company with deep military ties and no accountability to foreign governments — during the Ukraine war, corporate decisions about Starlink access altered the tactical balance on an active battlefield.
 Australia has no sovereign satellite internet capability, and no particular claim on American satellite bandwidth in a crisis.

 The hardware supply chain is similarly concentrated.
 AI chips are mostly made by NVIDIA (American), fabricated by TSMC (Taiwanese).
-If the Taiwan Strait becomes contested, the global AI compute supply chain goes through a chokepoint.
-This is the reason the US is spending tens of billions on domestic chip fabrication under the CHIPS Act.
+If the Taiwan Strait becomes contested, the global AI compute supply chain goes through a chokepoint — the reason the US is spending tens of billions on domestic fabrication under the CHIPS Act.
 Buying hardware now, while it’s available, is itself a hedge.

 2 What “sovereign compute” looks like at a small scale